thoni56/dokuwiki2wikijs/README.md

 ## Database import

 This seems to be the only real option if you want to keep author and revision information.
-We have not explored this since it requires detailed information about the database which does not seen available at this time.
+We have not explored this since it requires detailed information about the database which does not seem to be available at this time.